-The goal of free product removal and recovery is to capture as much of the contaminants as possible.
 With significantly more screen per well and the flexibility to be installed in hard-to-reach places, horizontal remediation wells provide maximum efficiency in NAPL recovery.

 The more contaminated sites tend to have the presence of non-aqueous phase liquids (NAPL) and require free product removal and recovery.
 When activating a capture well, whether for free product collection or groundwater control, we’re more than likely looking to capture as much volume as possible.
 Through their orientation and increased screen footage per well, horizontal remediation wells offer the opportunity to capture significantly more volume compared to traditional vertical alternatives.

-NAPL, or free product, exists as a separate phase than the groundwater it is interacting with.
+NAPL, or free product, exists as a separate phase from the groundwater it is interacting with.
 Less dense NAPL, or LNAPL, rises to the top of the groundwater interface and creates a thick barrier between the vadose zone and the saturated zone.
 Denser NAPL, or DNAPL, will sink through the groundwater and pool on top of the next impermeable layer.
 Gravity is then the primary force that drives migration of the DNAPL, meaning it can travel in the opposite direction of the groundwater flow if the lithologic layers are oriented in a conflicting direction.
 Either way, NAPL plumes tend to be more laterally extensive than vertically thick.

 It is for this reason that horizontal remediation wells are the logical option for free product removal and recovery.
 Due to the orientation of vertical wells being installed perpendicular to the thickness of the NAPL, only a few linear feet of screen are typically in contact with the free product per well.
 It may take several vertical wells to recover the desired amount of NAPL.
 In vertical well situations, even more screen footage is in direct contact with the groundwater, meaning more groundwater is being captured per well compared to NAPL, slowing down the recovery process.